 I have been a happy man ever since January 1, 1990, when I no longer had an email address.
 I'd used email since about 1975, and it seems to me that 15 years of email is plenty for one lifetime.

 Email is a wonderful thing for people whose role in life is to be on top of things.
 But not for me; my role is to be on the bottom of things.
 What I do takes long hours of studying and uninterruptible concentration.
 I try to learn certain areas of computer science exhaustively; then I try to digest that knowledge into a form that is accessible to people who don't have time for such study.

 On the other hand, I need to communicate with thousands of people all over the world as I write my books.
 I also want to be responsive to the people who read those books and have questions or comments.
-My goal is to do this communication efficiently, in batch mode --- like, one day every three months.
+My goal is to do this communication efficiently, in batch mode --- like, one day every six months.
 So if you want to write to me about any topic, please use good ol' snail mail and send a letter to the following address:

 Prof. Donald E. Knuth

 Computer Science Department

 I have a wonderful secretary who looks at the incoming postal mail and separates out anything that she knows I've been looking forward to seeing urgently.
 Everything else goes into a buffer storage area, which I empty periodically.